 Goal: Understand the perception of the current workforce demands from the business leader’s perspective.
 Also gain insights into high priority workforce issues.

 What is the current workforce situation in terms of:

 - systems (reward, recruitment, training and development, performance etc)

 What is the outlook for the external labour market?
 What measurements and metrics best help you get across the current workforce dynamics?

-How well do you understand these issues across your workforce against the following occupational groups:
+How well do you understand these issues across your workforce against occupational groups such as:

 - technical and specialist staff